A cookbook approach

 Copying the R code from the pdf version of this book may work less perfectly.
 Formatting spaces and even line breaks may be lost.
 Different pdf readers may behave differently.

-It may help to paste the copied code into a plain text editor to clean it up before pasting in to R or saving it as a .R file.
+It may help to paste the copied code in to a plain text editor to clean it up before pasting into R or saving it as a .R file.
 Also, if your pdf reader has a select tool that allows you to select text in a rectangle, that works better in some readers.

 A sample program